Post-Acute Withdrawal Syndrome is not a term many people are familiar with, although most know about the symptoms.

 5. Physical Coordination Problems

-A less common but particularly challenging symptom of PAWS is difficulty with physical coordination, making the person more prone to injury and accidents.
+A less common but particularly challenging symptom of Post Acute Withdrawal Syndrome is a difficulty with physical coordination, making a person more prone to injuries and accidents.

-This can result in categorical stumbling or clumsiness that makes a sober person appear to be intoxicated.
+This can result in stumbling or clumsiness that makes a sober person appear to be intoxicated.

 This symptom is marked by dizziness, imbalance, poor hand-eye coordination, and slow reflexes.

-For those without PAWS, distinguishing between low-stress and high-stress situations comes naturally.
+For those without PAWS syndrome, distinguishing between low-stress and high-stress situations comes naturally.
 However, not having this ability can easily lead to emotional breakdowns related to compounded stress or intense overreactions that result in inappropriate behavior.

 While a person experiencing PAWS may act irrationally to stress in the moment, later on they will often be able to see the situation more clearly.
 This can lead to confusion and aggravation, as even they won’t understand why they reacted so strongly.